ahsanreal4/netflix-video-player/README.md

-# Making a VideoPlyare NPM Package for React
+## Making a Video Player NPM Package for React

-Videoplayer has support of HLS live streaming as well.
+Videoplayer supports HLS live streaming and other video formats as well.
 Video player is highly customizeable and responsive.

-Videoplayer has lock screen functionality for mobile as well.
+Features like lock screen functionality for mobiles, handling error and loading states for videos are also implemented.